 Whether you are being accused of defaming someone or are the victim of defamation, it is important to seek the counsel of an experienced defamation and slander attorney.
 The best defamation attorneys have extensive knowledge of First Amendment jurisprudence, defamation defenses, and the common sources of evidence needed to prosecute or defend claims of slander or libel.

 Our Chicago area defamation attorneys prosecute and defend libel defamation and slander cases throughout the Chicago.
 We have offices in Chicago, Wilmette and Elmhurst.
-You can contact us online here or call us on our toll-free number at 833-306-4933 or locally at 630-333-0333.
+You can contact us online here or call us at 630-333-0333.